SOP for restarting sport: No sparring in contact events, Aarogya Setu app mandatory for athletes

 “Resumption of training will depend on local administration’s approval,” said SAI secretary Rohit Bhardwaj in an online press conference to unveil the SOP.

+“We have categorised everything but all depends on local administrations’ objections,” he added.

+The SAI secretary said the SOP is the first step towards restarting sporting activities across the country.

-Disinfectants being used on training equipment after every use, a ban on sparring, and usage of gyms in shifts are among the measures to tackle the Covid-19 threat in SAI’s SOP, released formally after approval from the sports and home ministry.
+Disinfectants being used on training equipment after every use, a ban on sparring, and usage of gyms in shifts are among the measures to tackle the Covid-19 threat.

 A six-member committee, headed by Bharadwaj, formulated the protocol.